isaacbernat/presentations/optimise/final.md

 ### C++ 17
 - Can be close to the machine.
-- Tried to be faithful when porting Python to make comparisons fair.
+- Tried to be faithful when porting Python to keep comparisons fair.
 - `g++` (from GNU Compiler Collection) the standard open source compiler.
 - Flags used `"-O0"` and `"-O3"`.